 With a growing curiosity for her African American ancestry, Jones began to pursue history in her academic endeavors at Columbia University and began teaching as a law, history and African American studies professor at the University of Michigan.

-Today, she is a professor in the John Hopkins University history department, the Society of Black Alumni Presidential Professor, immediate past co-president of the Berkshire Conference of Women Historians and an award-winning author.
+Today, she is a history professor at Johns Hopkins University, the Society of Black Alumni Presidential Professor, the immediate past co-president of the Berkshire Conference of Women Historians and an award-winning author.

-Her new book “Vanguard,” which will be released in September, goes past the standard story of women’s suffrage and explores the history of African American women’s battle for the ballot.
+Her new book, “Vanguard,” which will be released in September, goes past the standard story of women’s suffrage and explores the history of African American women’s battle for the ballot.
 Jones was featured in a Facebook Live event hosted by PBS Books in partnership with the Northwest African American Museum July 29 to discuss “Vanguard” as a part of the Trailblazing Women Virtual Series.
-Her interview is now available indefinitely on the PBS Books Facebook page, YouTube channel and website.
+Her interview is now available indefinitely on PBS Books’ Facebook page, YouTube channel and website.

 For many students in the U.S., the country’s history is first described in late elementary school with a handful of words and names.
-It’s an epic tale of revolution, a battle against a merciless king and victorious independence for all.
-It isn’t until much later that students begin to discuss African slavery, disenfranchisement of Black people and women and the civil rights movement to understand and form ideas about present-day United States.
-Even after 12 years of moving through the timeline of American history, so many stories remain untold to students and masked by white narratives of bravery and innovation.
+It’s an epic tale of revolution: a battle against a merciless king and victorious independence for all.
+It isn’t until much later that students begin to discuss slavery, disenfranchisement of Black people and women and the civil rights movement — and to understand and form ideas about the present-day United States.
+Many stories remain untold to students throughout their K-12 education in American history, and the stories that are told are often masked by white narratives of bravery and innovation.

 Jones is hoping to change that.

 “I am working now with K-12 teachers across the country, talking to them about ‘Vanguard’ and the history that I’ve tried to tell and working with them to determine how it might become incorporated in the lessons that they teach,” Jones said.